Anderson Ranch is closed for the holidays beginning Monday, December 22, through Thursday, January 1.

 Diana Bloomfield

-Diana Bloomfield specializes in 19th century photographic printing techniques, creating visual narratives through her handmade prints and one-of-a-kind artist books.
-Internationally exhibited and published, Diana’s art is also in a number of public and private collections, including the Norton Museum of Art in West Palm Beach, FL, and in the New Mexico History Museum In Santa Fe, NM.
-She is represented by The Cardinal Gallery of Toronto, Canada.
+Diana Bloomfield is a fine art photographer who specializes in 19th-century photographic printing techniques, creating visual narratives through her handmade prints and one-of-a-kind artist books.
+Internationally exhibited and published, Bloomfield’s art is also in a number of public and private collections, including the Norton Museum of Art in West Palm Beach, FL and in the New Mexico History Museum in Santa Fe, NM.

 Diana's Links: